henry2004y/Batsrus.jl/docs/src/man/manual.md

 xlabel("x"); ylabel("y"); title("uxS0")
 ```

-For 3D outputs, we may use `cutplot` for visualizing on a sliced plane.
+For 3D outputs, we may use `cutplot` for visualizing on a sliced plane, or `streamslice` to plot streamlines on a given slice.

 #### Finding indexes